 NOTE: To save time and minimize errors, applicants are urged to review this preview application and budget form before completing the online submission form.
 Applicants may consider composing their applications using a word processing program and cutting and pasting their answers into the online application form.

-- Organizations interested in applying for funds are required to contact Mrketing Fund staff before submitting a proposal.
-Contact Andrea Blackford at 703.746.3959 or email firstname.lastname@example.org.
+- Organizations interested in applying for funds are required to contact Marketing Fund staff before submitting a proposal.
+Contact Cynthia E. Chin at Chin@alexecon.org or 703.652.5375.

 - Applicant submits application.
-The City Office of Communications receives the applications and sends them to both the Marketing Fund Committee (MFC) and the Marketing Coordinating Council (MCC) for preliminary review.
+The City's Office of Communications & Public Information receives the applications and sends them to both the Marketing Fund Committee (MFC) and the Marketing Coordinating Council (MCC) for preliminary review.

 - The Marketing Coordinating Council holds its initial review meeting, discusses feedback from the MFC/MCC and, as soon as possible, shares the feedback with the applicants.

-- Upon receiving preliminary feedback on their application, Applicants are then encouraged to submit an addendum to their application, if necessary, before the Committee Review Meeting Date; a specific date will be provided to applicants for each cycle to allow the MFC ample time to review any submitted addendums.
+- Upon receiving preliminary feedback on their application, applicants are then encouraged to submit an addendum to their application, if necessary, before the Committee Review Meeting Date.
+A specific date will be provided to applicants for each cycle to allow the MFC ample time to review any submitted addenda.

-- Applicants must attend the Committee Review meeting, make a five-minute presentation to the Committee at the meeting, and be available to answer questions about the application to ensure that the Committee has adequate information for a funding determination.
+- Applicants must attend the Committee Review meeting.
+At this meeting they will make a five-minute presentation to the Committee and be available to answer questions about the application to ensure that the Committee has adequate information for a funding determination.
 Following applicant presentations, the Committee will review applications and evaluate them based on the criteria included within this document.
 The Committee then makes a funding decision by majority vote of those in attendance.
 The Committee reserves the right to fund a project fully, partially or not at all.

-- Following grant approval, Applicant must submit letter of request for funding, details for which will be provided upon grant award.
+- Following grant approval, the new grantee must sign a letter of agreement and submit a letter of request for funding, details for which will be provided upon grant award.

-- Applicants must submit interim and final performance report(s) as required.
+- Grantees must submit interim and final performance report(s) as required.